-A Top Ford Executive Leaves After 'Inappropriate Behavior'
+Ford Names Successor After Ousting Executive For 'Inappropriate Behavior'

 Ford Motor Co.'s North American President Raj Nair has been forced out over allegations of "inappropriate behavior."
 The company didn't offer many details.

-In a statement, Ford said Nair, 53, is leaving the company effective immediately.
-A replacement has not yet been named.
+In a statement, Ford said that Nair, 53, is leaving the company effective immediately.

+Ford announced on Thursday that Kumar Galhotra will succeed Nair.
+Galhotra, 52, is a 29-year veteran of the company, most recently leading the Lincoln brand and serving as Ford's chief marketing officer.

-Ford officials did not specify what behavior led to his departure, but according to The Associated Press, the company began an investigation after a recent anonymous complaint about Nair was made to the company's 24-hour hotline.
+Ford officials did not specify what behavior led to Nair's departure, but according to The Associated Press, the company began an investigation after a recent anonymous complaint about Nair was made to the company's 24-hour hotline.

 "We made this decision after a thorough review and careful consideration," Ford President and CEO Jim Hackett said in the statement.